 Psychiatric illness is incredibly common, affecting 1 in 4 of us during our lifetime.
-As well as psychiatrists, mental health problems are managed by GPs in the community, although everyone in the medical profession requires a basic understanding of recognising and managing psychiatric illness.
+As well as by psychiatrists, mental health problems are commonly managed by GPs in the community, but everyone in the medical profession requires a basic understanding of recognising and managing psychiatric illness.
 Appropriate diagnosis and management can improve a patient's quality of life immeasurably and the boundary between physical and mental health can often be blurred.

-The psychiatric PACES are designed to examine your ability to assess a patient presenting with mental health problems, as well as formulating an appropriate management plan.
+The psychiatric PACES are designed to examine your ability to assess a patient presenting with mental health problems and formulate an appropriate management plan.
 A lot of it is about risk management and recognising when referral to a specialist is needed.
-Try not to approach Psychiatry differently to the rest of Medicine.
+Try not to approach psychiatry differently to the rest of medicine.
 You still have to ask a structured history, perform investigations, create lists of differentials and treat appropriately.
-Each patient will be unique to you and you will need to take into account their social circumstances.
-Psychiatry involves managing risk: this risk can be classified as:
+Each patient will be unique and you will need to take into account their individual social circumstances.
+When managing risk in psychiatry, it can be classified as:

-- Risk of the patients to themselves
+- Risk to self

-- Risk of the patients to others
+- Risk to others

-- Risk of the patients from others
+- Risk from others